iquadtree/cerrlook/README.md

-# WinErrLook
+# CErrLook
-Tiny command-line tool which goal is to slightly improve existing ErrLook tool from Microsoft
+Tiny command-line tool which goal is to slightly improve existing ErrLook tool from Microsoft.